Flora and Fauna at Everglades Holiday Park Airboat Tours

 As the farthest north tropical environment in the world, the Florida Everglades is home to scores of interesting plants and animals, many of them found only in the Everglades.
 Grab your camera and get ready for an unforgettable adventure as you come face-to-face with some of the most interesting sights in North America.
 What can you expect to see in the Everglades aboard an Everglades airboat tour? and Everglades tours other excursions.

 Unique Flora of the Everglades

-Saw Palmetto is a long living plant endemic to the Everglades.
+Saw Palmetto is a long-living plant endemic to the Everglades.
 Recognized by its characteristic fan palm and spikey shrubs, this plant creates the backdrop for much of the region, yet only grows to a maximum of seven to ten feet.
-Palmetto is long living, and some plants may be as old as seven hundred years!
+Palmetto is long-living, and some plants may be as old as seven hundred years!
 You could see this on one of our group airboat tours or private airboat tours!

 The Everglades is also the place to see over twenty unique species of orchids.
 Botanists often wade into the depths of the ecosystem just to catch a glimpse of a rare mule ear orchid or ghost orchid – a truly extraordinary sight.
 Love trees?
 Hardwood trees often have gnarled and twisted branches that stretch out across the River of Grass.
-The Southern Live Oak, one of the larger hardwood trees found only in the Everglades supplied the wood for the world’s oldest Naval vessel, “Old Ironsides”.
+The Southern Live Oak, one of the larger hardwood trees found only in the Everglades supplied the wood for the world’s oldest naval vessel, “Old Ironsides”.
 One of the most effective ways to see the nature of the everglades is through Everglades National Park airboat tours and other kinds of Everglades excursion.

 Exciting Wildlife – In a Natural Habitat

 Unlike at the zoo, all of the wildlife in the Everglades and visible on our Everglades boat tours are here by choice, existing in a natural, pristine habitat.
-Of course, turtles, snakes, tropical fish and scores of brightly colored birds like the Roseate Spoonbill can be found around every corner.
+Of course, turtles, snakes, tropical fish, and scores of brightly colored birds like the Roseate Spoonbill can be found around every corner.

 Journey Through the Everglades at Everglades Holiday Park

 The weekend is here and it’s the perfect time to get out there and enjoy some of the amazing scenery that South Florida is known for.
-If it’s been awhile since you connected with nature and you’re overdue for some R&R, an invigorating boat ride may be just the right solution.
+If it’s been a while since you connected with nature and you’re overdue for some R&R, an invigorating boat ride may be just the right solution.
 Are you ready for a tour through the Everglades?
-Everglades Holiday Park in Fort Lauderdale is a must do for families looking to experience the magic of the Everglades.
-Home of the Gator Boys Alligator Rescue, the park is the only place where you can take a narrated airboat tour and return for a complementary live gator show featuring the Gator Boys team!
+Everglades Holiday Park in Fort Lauderdale is a must-do for families looking to experience the magic of the Everglades and Miami airboat tours.
+Home of the Gator Boys Alligator Rescue, the park is the only place where you can take a narrated airboat tour and return for a complimentary live gator show featuring the Gator Boys team!

 For more information on how you can start your Everglades adventure today, please visit www.evergladesholidaypark.comThis entry was posted in Everglades Holiday Park Blog, on .